 Sister Communities of San Ramon, Nicaragua (SCSRN)

 SCSRN was founded at ERUUF in 1993 and has been active since then at ERUUF and other congregations, schools and communities in NC.
-SCSRN’s mission is to keep justice and human rights in the third world with particular focus on San Ramon.
+SCSRN’s mission is to promote justice and human rights in the third world with particular focus on San Ramon.
 There is an annual ERUUF and Friends cultural immersion ecotour to San Ramon that has included many ERUUFians.

-SCSRN partners with San Ramon, Nicaragua to support education and community development initiatives that build friendship, understanding, environmental preservation and respect for human rights.
+SCSRN partners with San Ramon, Nicaragua to support education and community development initiatives that build friendship, understanding, environmental preservation and promote human rights.
+Learn more about SCSRN here.

 Lakewood Elementary Bag Packing Team

 ERUUF partners with the Duke University Retirees Outreach Organization (DURO) to provide bags of food each week for qualifying low income families with children at Lakewood Elementary School.
 DURO manages the organization of the food pantry, the weekly packing list and the procurement of the food, while ERUUF packs the bags each week.
 ERUUF's cooperative effort in this project came about as a result of a Children in Poverty discussion group at ERUUF in 2014.
 The project has grown from servicing 15 families to the current 40 families in the past 5 years.